Roast Fennel Pork Tenderloin is a savory meal that is easy to make and can be ready to eat in just 30 minutes.

 Likely because I haven’t used fennel very many times, I was temped to supplement this dish with the addition of some more aromatics.
 Perhaps some onion.
-Maybe a bit of shallot I had on the countertop.
+Maybe a bit of shallot I had on the counter top.
 I’m glad I resisted.
 The flavor from these sauteed then roasted fennel bulbs on top of the fennel seed-encrusted meat was completely sufficient for an earthy, mellow flavor.
 The garlic and lemon juice at the end nicely completed the dish making for a flavor profile that was expansive and all-encompassing but not at all overpowering.

 I love warm weather.
 I love bright sunny days, green grass and being outside with bare feet and short pants.
 Here in Wisconsin some of those things aren’t going to be possible for quite some time but it’s not all bad.
 Our changing seasons include foods and flavors that are unique to each one.
 I’m not looking forward to the bitter cold that may ensue down the road but if it brings with it delicious and savory meals like this one, I’m confident that I can hold out till next spring for the warm beautiful weather that I love, along with the wonderful dishes that are sure to tag along.
 Happy fall. -Dan.

-Fennel Rubbed Pork Tenderloin with Fennel Wedges
+Roast Fennel Pork Tenderloin

 - 1 lb. pork tenderloin